Table of Contents

 - Cooking raises the glycemic index because heat converts complex starches into simpler sugars, leading to quicker digestion and a faster glucose spike.

-- Example: Baked or mashed potatoes exhibit a significantly higher glycemic index compared to boiled and cooled potatoes, particularly when they are chilled to create ‘resistant starch’.
+- Example: Baked or mashed potatoes have a significantly higher glycemic index than boiled and cooled potatoes, particularly when the potatoes are chilled to form ‘resistant starch’.

 5. How does ripening affect the glycemic index and glycemic load?

-- During the ripening process of fruits, complex carbohydrates, including starches, are converted into simpler sugars such as glucose and fructose, which elevates the glycemic index.
+- During fruit ripening, complex carbohydrates, including starches, are converted into simpler sugars such as glucose and fructose, thereby elevating the glycemic index.

 - Example: A green banana has a lower glycemic index than a ripe, yellow, or spotted banana.